Tsubasa: Reservoir Chronicle: Themes

-Another theme in the series is the use of identical people as a result of the characters travelling to parallel worlds where they find alternative versions of people they met before.
-Despite sharing the same physical appearances, these identical versions have been through different experiences earning their own identities.
+Sarahi Isuki Castella Olivera from Benemérita Universidad Autónoma de Puebla said that while the two Syaoran are nearly identical characters, they possess different hearts with the clone losing it in the series' second half as a result of being controlled by Fei Wang Reed.
+The differences between the two Syaoran's paths lead into both of them becoming their own separate beings.
+The same happens with the two Sakuras.
+The original Syaoran is said to fall into humillation when he forced to ask Fei Wang's help to protect the original Sakura.
+The concept of cloning is compared to buddhism zen as it coincides with the individualism of a person; Both Syaorans are often drawn together but their stances, weaponry and clothing is often made different and are found fighting against each other comparable to the yin and yang.
 Syaoran also has his own doppelgänger commonly referred as "The Other Syaoran" who at the same time shares the same identity as the protagonist from xxxHolic, Kimihiro Watanuki.
 Across the series, these character are developed and choose their own paths to earn their own identities.
-The exploration of cloning in Tsubasa becomes a major theme in the narrative despite Syaoran and Sakura being identical to their original personas, they have different identities that the audience is given as a reward to explore.

 Media

 Manga

-Written and illustrated by Clamp, Tsubasa: Reservoir Chronicle was serialized in Japan in Kodansha's Weekly Shōnen Magazine between May 21, 2003, to October 7, 2009.
+Written and illustrated by Clamp, Tsubasa: Reservoir Chronicle was serialized in Japan in Kodansha's shōnen manga magazine Weekly Shōnen Magazine between May 21, 2003, to October 7, 2009.
 Its 233 chapters, which are called "Chapitre" (シャピトル, Shapitoru), French for "Chapter", have been compiled into twenty-eight tankōbon volumes by Kodansha, with the first volume released on August 9, 2003, and the last one on November 17, 2009.
 All the volumes were also released in deluxe editions containing color pages and new illustrations at the same time as the original release.

 In June 2014, Kodansha's Magazine Special announced a new manga of Tsubasa would start serialization in August that year and that it would be connected to xxxHolic Rei.
 Titled Tsubasa: WoRLD CHRoNiCLE, the series has also been licensed by Kodansha USA for English release.
 A single chapter was also serialized in the Weekly Shōnen Magazine in February 2015.

 Tsubasa was one of the first four manga series licensed for English release in North America by Del Rey Manga and was acquired together with Mobile Suit Gundam SEED, Negima!
 Magister Negi Magi, and xxxHolic in January 2004.
 Del Rey released the first volume of the series on April 27, 2004, and the last one on November 23, 2010.
 Kodansha USA is due to re-release it in omnibus format during 2014.
 Tanoshimi, the United Kingdom branch of Random House, published the first 14 volumes as published by Del Rey in the United Kingdom, between August 3, 2006 and June 5, 2008.